raziawong/In-the-Red-Dot/README.md

    - Lighter than Bootstrap
    - Works similar to Bootstrap, so not much re-learning needs to be done
    - Have the components and utilities that are needed for the project
-   - 2 Typefaces offered that can be paired
+   - 2 font families offered are what I had in mind
 2. [Font Awesome](https://fontawesome.com/) for icons used
 3. [Google Font](https://fonts.google.com/) for the fonts used (i.e. Montserrat, Nunito Sans)
 4. [AXIOS](https://axios-http.com/docs/intro) for AJAX requests